astrogilda/interval_load_forecasting/README.md

 The `time_series_featurizer.py` file encompasses functionalities for transforming and enriching time series data through feature engineering.
 This process enhances the model's ability to capture complex temporal dynamics:

 ### `TimeSeriesFeaturizer` Class
-- **`_cyclical_encoding` Method**: Encodes cyclical features like months and days using sine and cosine transformations.
+- **`cyclical_encoding` Method**: Encodes cyclical features like months and days using sine and cosine transformations.
 - **`create_calendar_features` Method**: Extracts calendar features such as month, day, hour, and minute.
 - **`create_holiday_features` Method**: Adds binary features for US federal holidays.
+- **`find_best_lag_pacf` Method**: Finds the optimal lag for a time series using the Partial Autocorrelation Function (PACF).
+It considers the maximum number of lags provided and returns the lag with the highest PACF, useful for identifying significant temporal relationships in the data.
+- **`stats_features` Method**: Generates summary statistics features from a DataFrame.
+It computes mean, standard deviation, minimum, maximum, median, skewness, and kurtosis, providing a comprehensive statistical summary of the specified column, aiding in capturing the underlying distributional properties of the time series data.
 - **`create_ar_features` Method**: Creates autoregressive features leveraging temporal dependencies.
-- **`featurize_for_regression` Method**: Prepares data for regression by combining various features and handling alignment, zero variability, and NaNs.
+- **`create_features` Method**: Prepares data for regression by combining various features and handling alignment, zero variability, and NaNs.

 Feature engineering plays a pivotal role in revealing underlying patterns and relationships in the time series data, leading to robust and insightful models.